 All appeals must be submitted using the 'Request for Appeal Form' to the Academic Appeals Section of Academic Services.
 Please note that deadlines apply.
-For full information, see the Academic Appeals Procedure, or the MyUni Hub Academic Services FAQs.
+For full information, see the Academic Appeals Procedure.

 ACADEMIC INTEGRITY AND ACADEMIC MISCONDUCT

 What is academic integrity?